Macrometacorp/docs/docs/collections/keyvalue/key-value-store-data.md

 ![Key-Value Store Data Tab](/img/collections/kv-store-data.png)

-This is a complex tab, which contains the following items.
+This is a complex tab which contains the following items.

 ## Collection Name